Make “Yakisoba Pan” from Instant Noodles and Hot Dog Bun

-In fact, the hot dog bun with Yakisoba noodles, “Yakisoba Pan (焼きそばパン: literally Yakisoba Bread)” is available in many supermarkets and convenience stores around the country and is widely enjoyed.
+The hot dog bun with Yakisoba noodles, Yakisoba Pan (焼きそばパン: meaning Yakisoba Bread), is available in many supermarkets and convenience stores around the country and is widely enjoyed here.

 Recipe using Instant Yakisoba Noodles

 This time, I prepared the Myojo Ippeichan Yomise no Yakisoba instant noodle featuring its addicting spicy mayonnaise.

-|1||First, remove the outer plastic packaging from the Yakisoba container, and peel back the paper lid about halfway to the No.2 dotted line on the paper|
+|1||First, remove the outer plastic packaging from the Yakisoba container.
+Then, peel back the lid about halfway to the No.2 dotted line on the paper.|

-|2||Take all the packets out from the container|
+|2||Take all the packets out of the container.|

-|3||Pour boiling water into the cup until the noodles are entirely soaked in the water.
-Then close the lid and let the noodles sit and cook for 3 minutes|
+|3||Pour boiling water into the cup until the noodles are entirely soaked.
+Then close the lid and let the noodles steep for 3 minutes.|

-|4||3 minutes later, peel off the small seal on the corner of the lid|
+|4||3 minutes later, peel off the seal on the corner of the lid.|

-|5||Then, pour out the water from the tiny holes completely, holding the container closed with hands|
+|5||Then, pour out the water from the tiny holes completely, holding the container closed.|

-|6||Remove the paper lid and pour the accompanying Yakisoba sauce into the container|
+|6||Remove the paper lid and pour the accompanying Yakisoba sauce into the container.|

-|7||Stir all the ingredients well with chopsticks or the like|
+|7||Stir all the ingredients well with chopsticks.|

-|8||Place the Yakisoba noodles in the bun’s slit lengthwise|
+|8||Place the cooked Yakisoba noodles in the bun’s slit lengthwise.|

-|9||Dress the Yakisoba noodles with the accompanying Karashi Mayonnaise sauce|
+|9||Dress the noodles with the accompanying Karashi Mayonnaise sauce.|

-|10||As a finishing touch, sprinkle the accompanying “Furikake (ふりかけ)” seasoning flakes over the noodles|
+|10||As a finishing touch, sprinkle the accompanying Furikake (ふりかけ) seasoning flakes over the noodles.|

 |11||Enjoy the Yakisoba Pan!|